 The two subjects for this title are "Feminism" and "Women in Christianity."
 While "Feminism" is a fairly intuitive subject, "Women in Christianity" is one that is more unique to the Library of Congress nomenclature.
 Now that you've found the subject, you can click on it to find similar books.

-Conversely, you may find in that your search has returned so many results that it is impractical to go through them all.
+You may find in that your search has returned so many results that it is impractical to go through them all.
 This can be especially common with keyword searching.
 If you find yourself with too many results, try limiting and/or sorting them.
 One way to do this is by adding limit and sort options after your search.
-Take a look at the example below:

-This search for commentaries on the book of Matthew has 221 results, which is a lot to read through.
+This search for commentaries on the book of Matthew, for example, has 221 results, which is a lot to read through.
 However, I can use limit and sort to help reduce the list to the titles I want.
-Clicking on the Limit/Sort Search box will bring up a list of options for limiting.
 In this particular case, I could use the language limit so I only see books in English.
 I could also use the date range, so that I only see books that have been written in the last 10 years.
-If I wanted to look at the most current titles, I could change the sort option from "system sorted" to "reverse year," which will change my list so it begins with the most recently published title.
+If I wanted to look at the most current titles, I could change the sort option from "relevance" to "publication year descending," which will change my list so it begins with the most recently published title.

 Save some time by exporting the bibliographic information on the books you find in the catalog.
 Collecting this information every time you select a book in the catalog is a good practice to adopt, even if you don't end up using the book.
-You can find the export command along with a list of other options along the top of a book's catalog entry:
+Using the Select an Action box, you can choose between a variety of ways to collect your results: